AgileVentures/av-static-website/source/blog_articles/2017-04-21-breakthrough-anxiety.html.markdown

 ![wikipedia visual editor](https://www.dropbox.com/s/5ltrfl1c0ha10cy/Screenshot%202017-04-21%2009.52.42.png?dl=1)

 Did we have a winner?
 At least I had an angle of attack.
-If mediawiki actually worked on NHS laptops then it was streets ahead of any other solution we'd tested so far, regardless of any other shortcomings.
+If MediaWiki actually worked on NHS laptops then it was streets ahead of any other solution we'd tested so far, regardless of any other shortcomings.
 Still lots to work out, but light at the end of the tunnel, perhaps?

 So that was one breakthrough.
-The trip into London for the NHS meeting and then the laptop research, getting home, investigating options for mediawiki hosting left me having spent no time on my other major blocker which was that the legacy autograders for the AV102 TA training course weren't working.
+The trip into London for the NHS meeting and then the laptop research, getting home, investigating options for MediaWiki hosting left me having spent no time on my other major blocker which was that the legacy autograders for the AV102 TA training course weren't working.
 I'd logged into the grader earlier in the week and got the following message:

 ```
 The queue name is BerkeleyX-cs169x